Vancouverites might find themselves with limited transit options on Friday.

-“The main thing that we're hearing about is working conditions that’s known as recovery time, which is essentially minimum time that needs to be built into each run to make sure that the drivers can properly take a break and reset their selves,” said Unifor’s Western Regional Director and lead negotiator, Gavin McGarrigle.
+“The main thing that we're hearing about is working conditions that’s known as recovery time, which is essentially minimum time that needs to be built into each run to make sure that the drivers can properly take a break and reset themselves,” said Unifor’s Western Regional Director and lead negotiator, Gavin McGarrigle.

-McGarrigle told Vancouver magazine that from 2016 to 2018 there was an 18-percent rise in transit ridership and a 36-percent increase in overcrowded buses—resulting in decreased rest times for bus drivers.
+McGarrigle told Vancouver Magazine that from 2016 to 2018 there was an 18-percent rise in transit ridership and a 36-percent increase in overcrowded buses—resulting in decreased rest times for bus drivers.

 We reached out to CMBC management for comment, but did not receive a response by press time.

 On October 10, two local transit unions (Unifor Local 111 and 2200) voted 99 percent in favour of strike action.
-Unifor Local 111 represents over 3,700 Metro Vancouver transit operators, including electric trolley bus and community shuttle drivers, while Local 2200 represents Seabus workers.
+Unifor Local 111 represents over 3,700 Metro Vancouver transit operators, including electric trolley bus and community shuttle drivers, while Local 2200 represent Seabus workers.

 “The last strike that we saw in transit was in 2001, and it was a four-month complete shut down of service.
 So far we have ruled out a full shut down at this particular stage," noted McGarrigle.
 "Our leadership team is meeting today and will consider what form of job actions will have the most impact on the company and the least impact on the travelling public."